mate-academy/layout_task-guideline/README.md

 ## Follow these instructions for all HTML/CSS tasks on Github:

 ### 1. Open the task on the MA platform
-- click `Make a fork` button
-- it will open the task repo page on Github
+Click `Make a fork` button.
+It will open the task repo page on Github.

 ### 2. **Fork** the repo
+Click the `Fork` button on Github

 ![How to fork the repo](./images/fork-the-repo.png)

 ### 3. You should see your name in the URL instead of "mate-academy"
+After the Fork process is finished you should see the repo in your account (not the `mate-academy`)
 ![After the repo fork](./images/after-the-repo-fork.png)

-#### To check if the MA Platform sees the forked repo
+Now you can check if it was synced to the MA platform
 - Go back to the task on the MA platform
-- Reload the page
 - The button should change to `Open the task`
+- If no, reload the page
 - Get back to the forked repo on Github

-#### If you need to delete a forked repo
+#### If later you will need to delete a forked repo
 <details>
   <summary>
     <img alt="hint" src="https://placehold.co/80x24/ffedeb/e25544?text=< Expand">Click here to see the instructions</summary>